murilopolese/flying-circus-electron/src/README.md

 ## ROADMAP:
 - Flash Micropython to your board
-- Send single instruction to repl
+- Send single instruction to repl (replace old terminal with term.js)
+- WebREPL support
 - Offline MicroPython docs
 - MicroPython reference (more like Processing reference)
 - PixelKit examples